Rags to Riches: How Mark Fleddermann Turned $4 into $65,000

 With the air of one nearly-maxed out a credit card with a dwindling credit line, Fleddermann and Christopher gassed and re-gassed up the old Cadillac and barreled down the interstate towards Tunica.

 That’s a brutal drive under normal circumstances — across deserts, mountains, and the grassy plains — made considerably more miserable by being tapped out and facing uncertain prospects at to what lay ahead.
 “The heater didn’t work and it was cold as shit,” Christopher remembers.
 “Nothing on that old boat of a car worked.”

 Two full days and 1,800 miles later, the old Caddy pulled into the Horseshoe parking lot at midnight.

 But, their troubles were just beginning.
 As it turned out, the hotel completely sold out.
 Neither of them had even considered the possibility that they’d need to make a hotel reservation before they arrived.

 Fortunately, Fleddermann had some juice.
 He’d gambled a fair amount in the Horseshoe pit over the years.
-So, he talked to a casino host into getting a comp for a couple of nights.
+So, he talked to a casino host about getting a comp for a couple of nights.

 Two nights only.

 Already, the clock was ticking.

 You find out who your real friends when you’re dead broke.
 Nowhere is this more true than in the poker world.

 Fleddermann and Christopher indeed had friends.
 Many.
 Question was, would the fellow poker players have any spare money themselves when approached for a loan?